What Band Was Keanu Reeves In? Yes, He Performed At A Jon Bon Jovi Tour

 The band Keanu Reeves was in broke up, as Rob wanted to “different music.”
 Even though they had tours in Japan for five times and in Europe twice, the band did not continue.
 Keanu also became a huge star by then.
 He might not have been much impressed with his efforts in the band.
 In an interview with Esquire, Keanu talked about Dogstar.
 “I played in a band for a few years.
 But I was dumb,” he said.

-[Featured image by George De Sota/Liaison]
+[Featured Image by George De Sota/Liaison]